 78 Units

-This new development has 78 units of affordable housing for low-income senior citizens, age 62 and older.
+This new development has 78 units of affordable housing for low-income older adults, age 62 and older.
 Council Towers VII is immediately adjacent to Met Council’s Weinberg Council Towers V and Weinberg Council Towers I. Building amenities include shared community space, laundry facilities, and on-site parking.
 This is the latest addition to Met Council’s Tower developments which are spread throughout the boroughs of New York City.
 The development provides a safe environment with on-site social service programs for residents.
 Met Council joined with the Arker Companies, The U.S. Department of Housing and Urban Development (HUD), New York City Department of Housing Preservation and Development (HPD), New York City Housing, Development Corporation (HDC), and New York City Housing Authority (NYCHA) to develop this property.

 Queens